ewaldc/My-Book-Live/kernel/precompiled/README.md

 * /boot/uImage_4.9.xx: compiled/compressed kernel
 * /lib/modules/4.9.xx: compile kernel modules

-First make sure you have a backup of your current `/boot/apollo3g.dtb' and kernel `/boot/uImage`.<br>
+_First make sure you have a backup of your current `/boot/apollo3g.dtb' and kernel `/boot/uImage`_.<br>
 Copy the uncompressed tar file to `/tmp` of My Book Live, extract the archive, enable the new kernel and reboot:<br>
 ```
 cd /
-tar -xf /tmp/linux-4.9.135.tar
+tar -xzf /tmp/linux-4.9.135.tgz
 cp /boot/uImage_4.9.135 /boot/uImage
 systemctl reboot
 ```